 Ryan Packer, Senior Editor

 Ryan Packer lives in the Summit Slope neighborhood of Capitol Hill.
-He is on the board of the Friends of Pike Place Market, and writes about transportation issues at Capitol Hill Seattle.
-He believes in using Seattle’s history to attain the vibrant, diverse city that we wish to inhabit.
-Follow him @typewriteralley or send him an e-mail.
+They are on the board of the Friends of Pike Place Market and write about transportation issues at Capitol Hill Seattle.
+They believe in using Seattle’s history to attain the vibrant, diverse city that we wish to inhabit.
+Follow them on Twitter @typewriteralley or email at ryan [at] theurbanist [dot] org.

 Nathan Vass, Syndicated Contributor